 There are some right-of-way traffic rules that you should know.
 Many of these decisions to yield the right-of-way involve using common sense.
 These rules include:

-• Always yield the right-of-way to a police or emergency vehicle, construction vehicles, road workers, and school buses.
+- Always yield the right-of-way to a police or emergency vehicle, construction vehicles, road workers, and school buses.

-• When turning left at an intersection, please do not turn into oncoming traffic.
+- When turning left at an intersection, please do not turn into oncoming traffic.
 Yield to oncoming traffic.

-• When merging into traffic, do not pull out in front of a driver and force them to slow down.
+- When merging into traffic, do not pull out in front of a driver and force them to slow down.
 Yield to oncoming traffic.

-• Drivers should be aware of areas in which they drive most frequently and should have a basic knowledge of other frequently traveled streets or roadways.
+- Drivers should be aware of areas in which they drive most frequently and should have a basic knowledge of other frequently traveled streets or roadways.

-• Drivers should consider how the right-of-way will affect their travel and should use their discretion regarding travel plans and the environment.
+- Drivers should consider how the right-of-way will affect their travel and should use their discretion regarding travel plans and the environment.

-• Drivers should try to anticipate other drivers’ actions and yield whenever necessary.
+- Drivers should try to anticipate other drivers’ actions and yield whenever necessary.
 Giving the right-of-way to other drivers helps to avoid crashes.

 Penalties for Violating New Mexico’s Right-of-Way Laws

 If you fail to yield-the-right-way in New Mexico, you will pay fines and legal costs of $80.
 Your driver’s license will have three demerit points attached.
 Failure to yield the right-of-way to an emergency vehicle will result in four demerit points attached to your license.
+These penalties are part of New Mexico’s traffic laws designed to ensure road safety.

 Accidents will happen when drivers negligently fail to follow traffic laws.
-Running yellow or red blinking lights, failure to yield, making a left-hand turn, or merging onto a highway or roadway without yielding to existing traffic are examples of negligence.
+Running yellow or red blinking lights, failing to yield, making a left-hand turn, or merging onto a highway or roadway without yielding to existing traffic are examples of negligence.

 Speak with an Experienced New Mexico Personal Injury Lawyer